 Senate Bill (SB) 1368 of 2006, and regulations adopted by the Energy Commission and the Public Utilities Commission pursuant to the bill, prohibit utilities from entering into long-term commitments with any base load facilities that exceed an Emission Performance Standard (EPS) of 0.500 metric tonnes of CO2 per megawatt-hour (this is the equivalent of 1100 pounds of CO2/MWh).
 (Pub.
 Util.
 Code, § 8340 et seq.; Cal.
 Code Regs., tit.
 20, § 2900 et seq.; CPUC D0701039.)
 Currently, the EPS is the only LORS that has the effect of limiting power plant GHG emissions.
-ISEGS is exempt from SB 1368 because it would operate at or below a 60 percent capacity factor.
+The ISEGS is a solar project with a nightly shutdown so it will operate at less than a 60 percent capacity factor.
+It therefore is not subject to the requirements of SB 1368, which exempts facilities operating at less than a 60 percent capacity factor.
+Nonetheless, the ISEGS, at 0.029 MTCO2e /MWh, would easily meet the EPS standard.